Technical Ecstasy: Musical styles and songs

-Technical Ecstasy is an attempt by Black Sabbath to mature as a group and explore novel musical directions.
+Technical Ecstasy was an attempt by Black Sabbath to mature as a group and explore novel musical directions.
 Compared to the band's earlier albums, the record's songs are more eclectic, complex and flowery, with studio effects and synthesisers appearing prominently.
-As Greg Pato of AllMusic describes: "The band was getting further and further from their original musical path, as they began experimenting with their trademark sludge-metal sound", citing the funky "All Moving Parts (Stand Still)" and the melodic, Bill Ward-sung "It's Alright" as examples.
-The latter song – the first time Osbourne did not take lead vocals on a Black Sabbath track – has been compared to the work of Paul McCartney and Badfinger and is among the group's most controversial songs.
+As Greg Prato of AllMusic describes: "The band was getting further and further from their original musical path, as they began experimenting with their trademark sludge-metal sound", citing the funky "All Moving Parts (Stand Still)" and the melodic, Bill Ward-sung "It's Alright" as examples.
+The latter song – the first time Osbourne did not take lead vocals on a Black Sabbath track – has been compared to the work of Paul McCartney and Badfinger and its presence is divisive amongst the band’s fanbase.
 The prominence of guest keyboardist Gerald Woodroffe throughout the album was considered a "surprise left turn", though Steven Rosen of Sounds considers his work on the album to be "supplemental in nature", adding that "the new synthesized wheezings are nice and so long as he remains in a back-up role there should be little problem with his being accepted by the Sabbath fans."

 Butler has described Technical Ecstasy as a response to punk rock.
 Music journalist Michael Hann disputed this, saying: "Given it was recorded in June 1976, that suggests they were either way ahead of the curve, or that Butler is mistaken."
 In a 2021 interview, Ward cited Technical Ecstasy in asserting the band's "punk and prog credentials" while admiring punk rock because "I came from a violent band as well."
 He said, "We never made music to fit into anything or to reach a certain audience".
 With regard to Iommi being the only member determined to work on the album, Peter Watts of Uncut comments that Technical Ecstasy is "the sound of Tony Iommi being left to his own devices and getting pulled in several different directions at once", believing that he wished to eschew heavy metal for hard rock, while also "nodding at punk and soft rock" but still remaining "quintessentially Black Bloody Sabbath", with the resulting record combining aspects from all their earlier albums – including the drive of their earliest work and experimentation of Sabbath Bloody Sabbath (1973) – as well as a straight pop song with vocals by Ward.